-Home base is our little cabin in the woods.
+Home base is our cabin in the woods.
 A place to drop-off gear, start our day, or gather for a story or group meeting.
 The firepit just outside the cabin is a great spot for a song circle or for cooking snacks from the farm.

 The Learning Garden is for tasting, smelling, planting, watering, and harvesting.